athonet-open/pix/README.md

 For this quick start, we will use the pix project itself.
 The pix project declares a pipeline that can be used to build and test pix itself.

-The project is defined with a [.pix.exs](.pix.exs) file.

-In the .pix.exs file, we setup a single pipeline - `pix` - with its default arguments and targets.
+The project is declared with a [.pix.exs](https://github.com/visciang/pix/blob/main/.pix.exs) file, where a single pipeline - `pix` - has been defined with its default arguments and targets.
-The pipeline definition is imported `from` a local `path` (in this case `.`, root directory).

-In the root directory we have the [pipeline.exs](pipeline.exs) file that defines the pipeline.
+The [pipeline.exs](https://github.com/visciang/pix/blob/main/pipeline.exs) file define the `pix` pipeline.
-The pipeline definition is composed of a set of targets, each target is a named docker stage.

 To run the project pipeline, we can use the `pix run` command.